In this article:

 A warm salt water rinse may help reduce the intensity of tooth pain when used frequently and regularly.

-The gentle heat helps alleviate the inflammation, pain, and overall discomfort.
+The gentle heat helps alleviate inflammation, pain, and overall discomfort.
 The salt helps destroy the oral bacteria that are often responsible for dental decay.

 A 2014 comparative study suggested that gargling with a saline solution two times a day may be a convenient adjunctive therapy for preventing dry socket after getting a routine dental extraction.
 (5)